lts0609/kubernetes-learning/kube-controller-manager/03-ReplicaSetController原理详解.md

     // Always updates status as pods come up or die. updatedRS, err := updateReplicaSetStatus(logger, rsc.kubeClient.AppsV1().ReplicaSets(rs.Namespace), rs, newStatus) if err != nil {
-        // Multiple things could lead to this update failing.
-Requeuing the replica set ensures
-        // Returning an error causes a requeue without forcing a hotloop return err
+        return err
     }
     // Resync the ReplicaSet after MinReadySeconds as a last line of defense to guard against clock-skew.